piyush02/Dictionary_Tool/README.md

     python3 dict_flask.py

     Open a web browser and go to http://localhost:5000 to access the application.
+Without Python Installed

+    Simply run the binary executable dict_flask:

+./dict_flask

+Open a web browser and go to http://localhost:5000 to access the application.
 Running with Docker

     Build the Docker image: